 While there is much debate among cooks, we found that using Canola oil has rendered exceptional results.
 Canola has a high smoke point of about 467 °F. Much higher than even our deep fryers can reach.
 A high smoke point ensures the oil won’t break down at high heat.
 Thus it’s perfect for deep-frying fish.
 As you can see from the pictures, the oil will darken after a few uses.
 This is OK if there is little or no coating “sludge” in the oil from prior frying.
 Some folks will strain or filter the oil after each use.

 #4 Frying Perfect Walleye

-A key tip on how to cook walleye is having hot oil.
-Heat oil in a deep fryer to 375 °F. At this point sprinkle your favorite fry coating mix into a small bowl.
+A key tip on how to cook walleye is to have hot oil.
+Heat oil in a deep fryer to 375 °F. At this point, sprinkle your favorite fry coating mix into a small bowl.
 Grab equal-sized chunks and lightly coat each piece.
-When the oil gets to temperature, place equal thickness size chunks into the hot oil piece by piece.
+When the oil gets to temperature, place equal-thickness size chunks into the hot oil piece by piece.
 Use a timer to cook the thick chunks for four minutes and the thin tailpieces for three minutes.

 #5 Serving up Fried Walleye